varianter/variant.no/README.md

 ### Features of Shared Studio

-- Blog Posts: In the Shared Studio, you can create and manage Blog Posts.
-This content type allows for creating articles that can be displayed across different parts of the application.
 - Customer Cases: Customer Cases is another content type available in the Shared Studio, enabling you to showcase client stories or testimonials.

 Accessing Shared Studio